Daniel Flores

 About Me

-My name is Daniel Flores.
-I was born in Mexico City and embarked on a life-altering journey to the United States as a first-generation immigrant at the age of four.
-Growing up as a Dreamer, I faced unique challenges that have profoundly shaped my worldview and aspirations.
-These experiences have instilled in me a unique perspective and an unwavering dedication to my academic pursuits.
+My name is Daniel Flores, and I was born in Ecatepec de Morelos in Mexico City.
+At the age of four, I moved to the United States as a first-generation immigrant.
+Growing up as a Dreamer brought unique challenges that have shaped both my perspective and my goals.
+These experiences have instilled in me a strong sense of resilience and dedication to my academic journey.

-I began my academic journey in Houston, Texas, where I earned an Associate of Science degree from Lone Star College in 2016.
-Driven by an emerging fascination with mathematics, I continued my education at the University of Houston, graduating with a Bachelor of Science in Mathematics in 2019.
-It was during this period that I found myself particularly drawn to number theory.
+I started my education in Houston, Texas, where I earned an Associate of Science degree from Lone Star College in 2016.
+My interest in mathematics grew during this time, leading me to pursue a Bachelor of Science in Mathematics at the University of Houston, which I completed in 2019.
+It was there that I discovered my passion for number theory.